pultar/ase/doc/ase/gui/calculate.rst

 Calculate
 =========

-(currently disabled)

 Set calculator
 --------------

 Allows :mod:`ase.gui` to choose a calculator for internal computations (see below).
-Different density functional codes and force fields, as well as the EMT calculator are available.
-For the FHI-aims and VASP calculators, it is also possible to export an entire set of input files.
+Currently available the GPAW density functional backend and several force fields (LJ, EMT, EAM, Brenner).
+For some of the choices a Python code can be generated for use in scripts.

 Energy and forces